Search

 How to Transition from Software Engineer to Product Manager

 1. Learn About Product Management: Start by reading books, articles, and case studies about product management.
-Marty Cagan’s Inspired is a great resource that explains the role of a product manager in a simple and engaging way.
+Marty Cagan’s Inspired is a great resource that explains the role of a product manager in a simple and fun way.

 2. Understand Customer Needs: Product management is about solving real problems for real people.
-Think of how Netflix engineers focused on improving video streaming quality—not just for the sake of better tech, but to give users a better viewing experience.
+Think of how Netflix engineers focused on improving video streaming quality—not just for the sake of better tech but to give users a better viewing experience.

 4. Get Certified: Consider formal training in product management.
 Programs like the Post Graduate Program in Product Management from Institute of Product Leadership (IPL) can help you develop the skills you’ll need.